odinuge/whereami/README.md

 # whereami 🚲

-> Where in Trondheim am I right now?
+> Where in Trondheim/Oslo/Bergen am I right now?
 Inspired by `whoami´

-Wondering where in Trondheim you are?
+Wondering where in Trondheim/Oslo/Bergen you are?
 Just ask!

 ```bash
 $ go get github.com/odinuge/whereami